romulosnascimento/struts2-crud-example/README.md

 # struts2-crud-example
-Simple CRUD web application using Struts 2.
+This is a simple CRUD web application using Struts 2 for Java EE, built as part of a web programming class.